-"Throughout my academic career (Architecture and Anthropology) I had always been intrigued by vernacular architecture, and how this collides with modern day developments.
+"Throughout my academic career (Architecture and Cultures & development studies) I had always been intrigued by vernacular architecture, and how this collides with modern-day developments.
 It wasn’t until I arrived in Tanzania in 2010 that this particular interest turned into reality.
 Voluntary work and my position as co-founder of PLOT.form inspired me to further explore the possibilities of architecture in Tanzania.
 Eventually, this continuous (re)search led to the establishment of C-re-aid in 2012.
-Since then, C-re-aid has been working actively as an NGO in and around Moshi and, by extension, the entire Kilimanjaro region.
-Recently, we decided to open an office in Zanzibar to broaden our operational scope; and discover the wide range of possibilities the island has to offer."
+Since then, C-re-aid has been working actively as an NGO in Belgium and Tanzania.
+The NGO focusses on promoting an affordable, ecological and resilient building culture in urban and rural areas in the South.

 S U S T A I N A B L E _D E V E L O P M E N T _G O A L S

 C-re-aid’s work promoting the integration of sustainable, ecological and affording construction methods and materials within rural Tanzanian communities, simultaneously contributes towards the fulfilment of the 17 UN Sustainable Development Goals.